 Just as Hobbits played a vital role in The Lord of the Rings, their ancestors, Harfoots, are important pieces in The Rings of Power.
 However, the bravest and most memorable halfling out of the hairy-footed pack is Elanor “Nori” Brandyfoot.

 Nori isn’t like most Harfoots.
-She isn’t strictly cautious by nature, and is instead curious.
-In episode 1 of the series, she encounters The Stranger, taking care of him.
-If hoarding a magical being twice your size wasn’t impressive enough, she has made the decision at the end of the first season to follow her gut and break away from the rest of the Harfoots – joining The Stranger on his journey instead.
+She isn’t strictly cautious by nature and is instead curious.
+In episode 1 of the series, she encounters The Stranger and takes care of him.
+If hoarding a magical being twice your size wasn’t impressive enough, she made the decision at the end of the first season to follow her gut and break away from the rest of the Harfoots – joining The Stranger on his journey instead.